-Joel Sanders: Body Politics: Social Equity and Inclusive Public Space
+Joel Sanders and Seb Choe: Body Politics: Social Equity and Inclusive Public Space

-JSA/MIXdesign founder Joel Sanders discusses his design think-tank and consultancy's response to the coronavirus pandemic.
+JSA/MIXdesign founder Joel Sanders and MIXdesign associate director Seb Choe discuss their design think-tank and consultancy's response to the coronavirus pandemic.

 July 28, 2020

 Current Work is a lecture series featuring leading figures in the worlds of architecture, urbanism, design, and art.